tamzidpeace/ManageWise/docs/DEVELOPMENT_ROADMAP.md

   - If user click on outside of the dialog, then the confirmation dialog will be closed.

 ### ✅ **Task: Test Environment Setup**
-*Goal: Establish a robust, isolated testing environment for API endpoints with zero impact on development data*
+*Goal: Establish a robust, isolated testing environment for API endpoints following Laravel/Pest style approach*

 - [x] Install Testing Dependencies**
 - Install Jest as the primary test runner
-- Add Supertest for HTTP assertion capabilities
-- Include MongoDB Memory Server for isolated database instances
 - Install TypeScript support for Jest (ts-jest) and type definitions
 - Verify all testing packages are in `devDependencies`